Ong Poh Lim: Badminton career

 Ong excelled in badminton during his school days and held the Sarawak singles and doubles titles from 1938 to 1941.
-He moved to Singapore after World War II, where he played for Marigold Badminton Party, a well-established rival to Mayflower Badminton Party, which produced Wong Peng Soon and a number of other prominent badminton players of that era.
+He moved to Singapore after World War II, where he played for Devonshire and Marigold Badminton Party, both well-established rivals to Mayflower Badminton Party, which produced Wong Peng Soon and a number of other prominent badminton players of that era.

 Ong won the Singapore Open men's singles title four times from 1952 to 1955 and the men's doubles title nine times with seven in consecutive years from 1950 to 1956 with Ismail Marjan.
-He also created history by capturing the Singapore Open singles, doubles and mixed doubles titles over three consecutive years, from 1952 to 1954.
+He clinched nine mixed doubles titles with Alice Pennefather in 1950, with Mary Sim in 1951, with Ong Siew Yong from 1952 to 1954, with Mary Quintal in 1956, with Jessie Ong from 1960 to 1961 and with Lim Choo Eng in 1963.
+Ong also created history by capturing the Singapore Open singles, doubles and mixed doubles titles over three consecutive years, from 1952 to 1954.
+He was the most successful player in the competition's history, with a total of 22 combined titles.

 Ong held the Malaysia Open men's singles title two times in 1954 and 1956, the men's doubles title four times in 1950, 1953, 1956 with Ismail Marjan and in 1955 with Ooi Teik Hock.
+He also won the mixed doubles title with Cecilia Samuel in 1952.

 Ong also won many international titles in his tour of Europe and US.
 He won both the Irish Open men's singles and men's doubles titles in 1949 with Lim Kee Fong.
-He won the Denmark Open men's doubles titles in 1951 and 1952 with Ismail Marjan.
+He won the Denmark Open men's doubles titles in 1951 with Ismail Marjan.
 He also won the French Open men's singles and men's doubles titles in 1951, again with Ismail Marjan.
 Ong shared the All-England men's doubles title in 1954 with Ooi Teik Hock, having previously reached the finals of both singles and doubles at the All-England in 1951.
 As a pair, they also won the US Open men's doubles title in the same calendar year (1954).

-Ong played on three consecutive world champion Malayan Thomas Cup teams (1949, 1952, 1955) and won all of his individual matches in these contests.
+Ong played on three consecutive world champion Malaya Thomas Cup teams of 1949, 1952 and 1955.
+He emerged victorious in all of his matches during these contests, contributing significantly to Malaya's success and earning the distinction of being the only Malayan player to achieve this feat.
 In the latter part of his career he represented Singapore in international competition.

 After his retirement, Ong took on coaching roles in Malaysia (1976), Iran (1978) and the Philippines (1980).
-Ong is credited for having trained Lee Kin Tat, who reached the semi-finals of the All-England in 1964 and 1966; and the two-time All-England champion of 1965 and 1967, Tan Yee Khan.
+Ong was credited for having trained Lee Kin Tat, who reached the semi-finals of the All-England in 1964 and 1966; and the two-time All-England men's doubles champion of 1965 and 1966, Tan Yee Khan.